zacjones93/zacjonesio-2020/content/blog/clojure-from-the-ground-up/index.md

 ## Strings

 - You can make almost anything into a string with `str`
 - you can combine things into a string with `str`
--   \#&ldquo;&#x2026;&rdquo; is clojures way of writing regular expressions
+- \#&ldquo;...&rdquo; is clojures way of writing regular expressions
 - re-find and re-matches find occurances of regex in a string

 <a id="orgf78b4a5"></a>

 ## Booleans and logic

 - true is positive
 - false and nil are negative
 - we can reasion about true with and, or, not
 - Boolean logic is important for control flow

 <a id="orgfe67d0e"></a>

 ## Symbols

 - the job of symbols is to refer to things, to point to other values
 - when evaluated, symbols are replaced by corresponding values.

 <a id="orge05a02e"></a>

 ## Keywords

 - Keywords are like strings but they are specifically intended for use as labels or identifiers.
 - prepend with :

         (type :cat)
         ;;-> clojure.lang.Keyword
 - useful when paired with other values in a collection e.g. a map

 <a id="orge29ca2b"></a>

 ## Lists

 - ordered collection
 - Lists are a collection - a group of values
--   quote lists with &rsquo; to prevent from being evaluated
+- quote lists with ' to prevent from being evaluated
 - A collection is a container which provides some structure for the thing it holds - which are called elements or members

 <a id="org1dab138"></a>

 ## Vectors

 - Vectors are not evaluated like lists
 - first, second, and nth work for acessing vectors
--   rest and next return &rsquo;everything but the first element&rsquo; in a vector
+- rest and next return 'everything but the first element' in a vector

         (rest [1 2 3])
         ;;-> (2 3)
--   Vectors have index&rsquo;s
+- Vectors have index's
 - Vectors are intended for looking up elements by index

         ([:a :b :c] 1)
         ;;-> :b